yash-learner/ai-review-action/README.md

 9. `OPENAI_ORGANIZATION_ID`: This is an optional ID of your organization in OpenAI.
 If not provided, it defaults to an empty string.
 10. `REVIEW_END_POINT`: This environment variable specifies the URL of the endpoint where the reviews are sent.
 11. `REVIEW_BOT_USER_TOKEN`: This environment variable represents the token used for authorization when sending the reviews.
+12. `WORKFLOW_FILE_PATH`: The path to your GitHub Actions workflow file.
+Default value is `.github/workflows/ci.js.yml`.
+Update this if you use a different path or file name for your workflow.

 > Note: You need to specify USER_PROMPT and ROLE_PROMPT mandatorily unless you provide a SYSTEM_PROMPT.

 ## How to Set Environment Variables

 In GitHub Actions, you can set environment variables for a specific step in your workflow file (.github/workflows/workflow.yml).
 Here's an example:

+> Note: Use `|` (Literal Block Scalar) intsead of `>`  (Folded Block Scalar) when writing the multiple line prompts to avoid mangling.

 ```yaml
 name: "English Language Course L1 | Auto Grade"